Header Ads

 May 11, 1966

 The tragedy which the Indonesian people and communists are experiencing should shock the conscience of all progressive people.
-The Indonesian fascists, assisted openly and indirectly by the US imperialists and the Khrushchevite revisionists, are repeating, on an ever larger scale, what the nazis did in the past after they took power.
+The Indonesian fascists, assisted openly and indirectly by the US imperialists and the Khrushchevite revisionists, are repeating, on an ever larger scale, what the Nazis did in the past after they took power.
 Their hand must be stayed.
 Every honest man, every revolutionary, every anti-fascist should raise his voice in powerful protest against the massacre of communists and progressives in Indonesia.
 Today this is the most elementary duty of all, because it is a real crime that the most rabid reactionaries should murder hundreds of thousands of innocent people (probably in no war, except the world wars, have there been so many victims) and go unpunished.

 The Albanian people and communists express their internationalist solidarity with the Indonesian communists, victims of the fascist terror.
 We are convinced that regardless of the great damage it has suffered, the Indonesian Communist Party will reply to the fascists with a determined revolutionary struggle for the total defeat of reaction.
 Now it is clear that there is but one way open to Indonesian communists and patriots to oppose fascism and the terror: they must respond to the counterrevolutionary violence with revolutionary violence, with the armed struggle of workers and peasants in defence of freedom and democracy.